a0th/plotly/README.md

 # plotly
 Plotly Cookbook

-This is cookbook with my mostly used features from the plotly library, along with solutions to commons issues I face day to day
+This is cookbook with my mostly used features from the plotly library, along with solutions to common issues I face day to day